cseptesting/ridgecrest_evaluation_bssa/2019_08_24-ComCatM7p1_ci38457511_49DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 ## Spatial Probability Plot  <a name="spatial_probability_plot"></a>

-Probability of one or more events occuring in the spatial cells.
+Probability of one or more events occuring in an individual spatial cell.
+This figure shows another way of visualizing the spatial distribution of a forecast.

 | | |
 | --- | --- |